dferrell30/Defender-KQL-Playbook/doc/KQL_Playbook_DeepDive.md

 * Network → how attackers communicate

 These layers start connecting behavior across the environment.

 ---

+### 🔍 What to Look For
+- uncommon or non-standard ports
+- scripting tools using unusual ports
+- repeated connections on rare ports
+- outbound traffic not aligned with normal application behavior

 ### 🛠️ Recommended Remediation

 **High Confidence**